MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.DisplayName.md

 ---

-# ChartSeries.DisplayName Property (Access)
+# ChartSeries.DisplayName property (Access)

 Returns or sets the legend display name of a series.
-Read/write **String** .
+Read/write **String**.

 ## Syntax